vigetlabs/lights-out/README.md

     000
     000

 **The challenge** is to create a program in your language or languages of choice called `lights_out` that takes an initial board state and returns an efficient series of moves to turn all the lights off.
-Example usage:
+For example:

     > ./lights_out 0000000000

     > ./lights_out 010111010
     5
     > ./lights_out 110001101
-    719
+    179

 To start: